timhutton/twitter-archive-parser/README.md

 Features:
 - Outputs as markdown with embedded images and links
 - Replaces t.co URLs with their original versions
+- Copies used images to an output folder, to allow them to be moved to a new home

 TODO:
 - Output as Jekyll markdown files
 - Output as HTML files
 - Embed videos as HTML snippets in the markdown (currently just the thumbnail is shown)
-- Copy used images and other media to an output folder, to allow them to be moved to a new home